robak86/hardwired/packages/react/README.md

 At last, dependency injection is also relevant in React applications.
 React already provides a mechanism for dependency injection in the form of [context](https://reactjs.org/docs/context.html).
-This library aims to provide standard semantics for defining and injecting dependencies to React components (using service locator paradigm).
+This library aims to provide standard semantics for defining and injecting dependencies to React components (using service locator pattern).

 ## Limitations